Yesterday me and my teen took a spontaneous day off to go kayaking at Ullswater in the Lake District.

 We are total beginners to owning kayaks, but we have certainly paddled a few in our time.

-In California we have taken multiple ocean kayak trips and tours, and hired them to explore sea caves.
-I’m also a scout leader with a sea scout troupe, so I’ve helped plenty of little ones take their first kayaking adventure.
+I’m a scout leader with a Sea Scout group, and we’ve taken multiple sea kayaking trips in California, paddling at sunset and exploring sea caves.
 With that in mind, I was quite confident about the sort of kayak we needed to buy, and the important accessories.

 Both our kayaks are sit-on top models.
 This means they’re quite fast, but importantly they’re very stable, virtually unsinkable and reasonably easy to get back on, if we DO manage to fall off.